Eyad1410/UnderWaterVehicle/ws/src/control_as/README.md

-#  Util AS
+# control_as
-Util AS (example as_idle.py is python action server  , include prevent double trigger cause multi thread issue and action client cancel request)
+This package provides an autonomous control system for a remotely operated vehicle (ROV).
+The control system includes an action server and client (autonomous_rov_controller.py and autonomous_rov_client.py), which enable the ROV to perform automated snail pattern.

 #### Dependence requirement:
   - rlab_customized_ros_msg